The Curious Case of the Bog Bodies - Issue 64: The Unseen - Nautilus

 These accidental mummies have inspired generations of scholars and writers, including famed psychologist Carl Jung and the late Irish poet Seamus Heaney.
 But while nearly 1,000 bodies have been found in the bogs, only a few hundred have been carefully studied.
 In the first century A.D., Roman historian Cornelius Tacitus offered one of the earliest written interpretations of how they ended up in their watery graves.
 In his ethnographic work Germania, he alleged that German tribes killed and buried in the bog people who had committed adultery and other “deeds of shame,” including “cowards, shirkers and sodomites.”2

-The Curious Case of the Bog Bodies
+The Curse of the Unlucky Mummy

-Who will say ‘corpse’ to his vivid cast?
-Who will say ‘body’ to his opaque repose? —Seamus Heaney, “Grauballe Man” (1975) One Saturday in the spring of 1950, brothers Viggo and Emil Højgaard from the small village of Tollund,...READ MORE
+Sometime in the 1860s, five recent Oxford graduates took a trip to Egypt.
+Together they sailed down the Nile, a tourist attraction even then.
+To remember their trip, they bought a souvenir in the mummy pits of Deir el-Bahri—the coffin...READ MORE

 Many scholars have since questioned the accuracy of Tacitus’ claims.
 But more recent archaeological finds, including the exhumation of Tollund Man, seem to support his theory that the bog was an intentional grave.
 In his popular book The Bog People, Glob proposes that many bodies were brutally sacrificed in ritual killings to appease a fertility goddess.
 He and other experts speculate that the people of the Iron Age saw bogs as gateways to the spiritual world.
 They left behind elaborate offerings, including jewelry, weaponry, battle armor, farming equipment—even butter, impeccably preserved in wooden churns.